forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 ## Next Steps

 This tour only covers the basics of what Forestry offers.
-Now that you've set up your first site in Forestry, you can begin exploring all of Forestry's features at your own pace through this documentation:
+Now that you've set up your first site in Forestry, you can begin exploring all of Forestry's features at your own pace through this documentation.

 ### Editing

 Forestry has many more features for content editors:

+* Add structured metadata with [Front Matter](/docs/editing/front-matter)
 * Create great content with the powerful [Markdown Editor](/docs/editing/markdown-editor) and with [Data Files](/docs/editing/data-files)
 * Learn more about the [Media Library](/docs/editing/media-library)
-* Learn how to create [Menus](/docs/editing/menus) for navigation and site links
-* Add structured metadata with [Front Matter](/docs/editing/front-matter)

 ### Developing